bjackson14/pts-webcomponents/README.md

 First run `npm install pts-webcomponents` to add the library to the `package.json`.
 <br>
 Then in the `main.js` file import the web component library.
+To import all web components, import `pts-webcomponents/dist`.
 ```
 import { createApp } from 'vue'
 import App from './App.vue'
-import 'pts-webcomponents'
+import 'pts-webcomponents/dist/loading-bar'

 createApp(App).mount('#app')
 ```